Can you freeze chicken salad? Learn my best tips on when and when not to.

 As mentioned previously, never freeze chicken salad that has been left unrefrigerated.

 Vacuum-sealing will help keep air from your chicken salad, but it will not help the quality of the ingredients once thawed.

 Final Thoughts From Cost-Effective Kitchen

 As you can see, freezing chicken salad isn’t a good idea.
 Many of the ingredients used in chicken salad don’t retain their quality when thawed.

 With that said, if you don’t use vegetables or fruits and you use a salad dressing like Miracle Whip instead of mayo, you may be ok freezing your chicken salad.

 You could always try to freeze chicken salads without mayonnaise and then add in your fruits and vegetables once thawed.

-The most cost-effective way to experiment with freezing chicken salad is test a single serving in the freezer.
+The most cost-effective way to experiment with freezing chicken salad is to test a single serving in the freezer.
 Freeze it for several days to a few weeks, then thaw and see if you are ok with the texture.